Reviem0/CompSci-Notes/Networks and Security/Network Layer/Ethernet.md

 	- Advanced functions include VLANs and QoS

 # Address Resolution Protocol (ARP)
-ARP is used to find a destination's MAC address when its IP address is known.
-This is for
+- ARP is used to find a destination's MAC address when its IP address is known.
+This is for devices of the same LAN
+- How it works:
+	1. The sender broadcasts an ARP request ("Who has this IP address?") to the Ethernet broadcast address (`ff:ff`)